MicrosoftEdge/MicrosoftEdge-Extensions-Demos/text_swap/README.md

 This means that both scripts will be run on these pages.

 ## APIs used
-No extension APIs are used
+No extension APIs are used.